 Amy Richards is a writer, producer and organizer.
 Most recently Amy authored We Are MAKERS, a book based on the PBS documentary series MAKERS.
 She produced the Emmy nominated series WOMAN for Viceland and curated a series of talks to accompany Annie Leibovitz’s traveling exhibit WOMEN.
 Amy is also the president of Soapbox, Inc., the foremost feminist lecture agency, and the affiliated Soapbox Foundation, creators of Feminist Camp.
 Her first book Manifesta: Young Women, Feminism & the Future just issued a 20th anniversary edition.
 Amy lectures at dozens of venues each year and contributes, though her writings and media appearances, to the current public conversations on feminism.

 In addition to running Soapbox, Inc., Amy also consults to many organizations and initiatives, including being a consulting producer on the HBO documentary Gloria Steinem: In Her Own Words and an advisor to PBS documentary on the women’s movement in America, MAKERS: Women Making America.
-Amy also oversaw educational outreach for MAKERS and is work on a book to inspired by the MAKERS’ film and digital platform.
+Amy also oversaw educational outreach for MAKERS and is currently working on a book to inspired by the MAKERS’ film and digital platform.
 Amy also works closely with Gloria Steinem on her writings.

 Amy co-founded and spent several years leading the Third Wave Foundation, a national organization for young feminist activists between the ages of 15 and 30, which continues today as the Third Wave Fund.
 During her tenure Amy created and sustained the organization’s signature program areas and initiated public education projects such as “I Spy Sexism,” and “Why Vote?”
 Amy’s leadership and visionary work launched her as a primary spokesperson and leading voice for contemporary feminist issues.